 If you want to set a specific date and time period for all students to take the exam, the best method is to use the Available From and Until fields to set those dates and exact times.
 The exam will close and auto-submit with a final 10-second warning (if the student has yet to submit, but is still working on it) when the until date and time passes.

-Adding a time limit or completing the Available From and Until fields will also cause the exam to auto submit (whichever time is sooner).
-If you want the exam marked late there must also be a due date.
+Adding a time limit or completing the Available From and Until fields will also cause the exam to auto-submit (whichever time is sooner).
+If you want the exam marked late, there must also be a due date.

 Allow extra time or multiple quiz attempts for individual students

 The Moderate This Quiz page allows you to grant additional time to students who need it for accommodations.
+Note that this option only appears under Related Items after your exam is published.

 If you are using a timed exam, you can add extra time for particular students.
-As mentioned above, make sure the until time is not too early for students who are granted extra time as the student will be forced to submit at the Until Date even if the student has not used up the full time.
+As mentioned above, make sure the Available Until time is not too early for students who are granted extra time as the student will be forced to submit at the Until Date even if the student has not used up the full time.

 Screenshots of Assign To fields below.